seap-udea/RepoTemplate/README.md

 # RepoTemplate
-> Template files for a (i)python, C and C++ repositories integrated to SonarQube
+> Template files for a (i)Python, C and C++ repositories integrated with SonarQube

-For those who program oftenly in `C`, `C++` and `Python` it is common that when creating a new project, many files from other projects and repositories must be copied in new repositories.
-Makefiles, installation scripts, sample test code, etc.  **RepoTemplate** offer in a single *package* the basic functionality of a basic repository (project) including:
+For those who program oftenly in `C`, `C++` and `Python`, it is common that when creating a new project, many files from other projects and repositories must be copied in a new repositorie.
+Makefiles, installation scripts, sample test code, etc are normally the same for a new repo.

+**RepoTemplate** offers in a single *package* the basic functionality of a basic repository (project) including:

 - A generic makefile.

-- Example testing code.
+- Example testing code (`unittest` for Python and `cppunit` C++).

-- Installations scripts.
+- Installations and configuration scripts.

 - [SonarQube](https://sonarcloud.io/) integration.